Bhimbor Deori

 Deori helped found the General Secretary of Assam Backward Plains Tribal League in 1933.
 He stated that the government was not justified in stopping the remission of land revenue.
 He worked to ensure that indigenous Assamese people be allotted land pattas.
 While criticizing improper mass literacy campaigns during the Assam Legislative Council budget session on 9 to 13 March 1943.
 With his team effort Assam province was included in Republic of India.
 By refusing British viceroy's plan to include in to the Pakistan.

+In 1946,after the 1946 Indian provincial elections,he was appointed Minister for Forests and Labour in the pre-independence Assam Cabinet on July 8, 1946, serving under Premier Gopinath Bordoloi's Second Bordoloi ministry (Assam Province).
+However, his ministerial tenure was tragically cut short due to failing health he resigned in 12 April 1947.
+He passed away on November 30, 1947, at the age of 44, just months after securing independence.